Coldog2333/Spatial-RNN/README.md

 The official implementation (Caffe version) can be accessed from [here](https://github.com/Liusifei/caffe-lowlevel).

+## Introduction
+This paper proposed a hybrid neural network incorporating several spatially variant recurrent neural networks (RNNs) as equivalents of a group of distinct recursive filters for each pixel.
+With the spatial RNN, we can tackle a lot of low-level task including Edge-preserving Smoothing, Denoising, Inpainting and color interpolation.

+Although the spatial RNN introduce a deep CNN, however, the deep CNN only learns regulations of recurrent propagation to guide recurrent propagation over an entire image.
+That is to say, the deep CNN is not responsible for extracting complicated image features, so that it doesn't require convolutional layer with large channels, which makes it lighter for Image Processing.
+Therefore, the spatial RNN can be faster than the traditional CNN methods.

 ## Prerequisites
 ### PyTorch
 Our implementation is based on PyTorch 1.4.0 ([https://pytorch.org/](https://pytorch.org/)) .